-Merthyr Tydfil has one Enforcement Officer therefore it is essential that the officer strictly follows set timescales and robustly monitors the enforcement caseload.
+Merthyr Tydfil has two part-time Enforcement Officers therefore it is essential that they follow set timescales and robustly monitor the enforcement caseload.

 The size of the Development Control team necessitates an extremely close working relationship between all officers and support staff.
 The Enforcement Officer attends the weekly team meetings which enables more complex cases to be discussed and a way forward to be agreed.
 This process, along with regular 1:1's ensures that enforcement cases can be investigated as quickly as possible.